DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Getting started

 To use an OpenTelemetry instrumentation with the Datadog SDK for Java:
-1. Set the `dd.trace.otel.enabled` system property or the `DD_TRACE_OTEL_ENABLED` environment variable to `true`
+1. Set the `dd.trace.otel.enabled` system property or the `DD_TRACE_OTEL_ENABLED` environment variable to `true`.
-2. Copy the OpenTelemetry extension jar containing the instrumentation to the same container as the application
+2. Copy the OpenTelemetry extension jar containing the instrumentation to the same container as the application.
-3. Set the `otel.javaagent.extensions` system property or the `OTEL_JAVAAGENT_EXTENSIONS` environment variable to the path to the extension jar
+3. Set the `otel.javaagent.extensions` system property or the `OTEL_JAVAAGENT_EXTENSIONS` environment variable to the path to the extension jar.

 ## Configuration